jayanthh71/monopoly/README.md

 Ability to create save files using MySQL

-Can be played with PC also
+Can be played against PC also

 # Dependencies